 There are three trained sound engineers.
 One of them arrives at about 9.45am to set up the recording equipment and prepare to start recording at about 10am.
 The equipment consists of a laptop with Kards 2 software, a sound mixer and headset microphones.

 Once the recording starts the engineer is responsible for the sound levels and the sound quality of the recording.
 S/he may on occasion also add pre-recorded items.

 Once the recording (lasting about 90 minutes) is completed the engineer is responsible for going through to take out errors which were made during the reading, using separate audio editing software.
 This takes about 30 minutes after which the sound files are converted from the wav to mp3 format in preparation for copying onto two master USB sticks.

 They then use these master sticks to produce the 80 or so USB sticks which are sent out each week, using two high speed copiers which between them can copy 26 sticks at a time.

 The Dispatch Team

 At about 12.30 two more volunteers arrive to deal with the wallets containing the USB sticks which have been returned by listeners over the past week and to dispatch the new ones.
-In theory Royal Mail deliver a sack of returned wallets to the MDA office on a Thursday so that it is waiting for the volunteers on a Friday morning.
+In theory Royal Mail deliver a sack of returned wallets to the Courtney Centre so that it is waiting for the volunteers on a Thursday morning.
 The sack is emptied, each wallet is opened and the usb stick is put ready for the new recording.
 The return of each wallet is registered and provided a listener has no more than three USB sticks outstanding, they receive a copy of the latest edition.